 Generally, a website consists of two parts — the front end and the back end.
 The front end, also known as the client-side, is what you see in the browser.
 The back end, or server-side, is everything that happens “under the hood,” and its components aren’t immediately obvious.

-Below, we'll take a closer look at the back end, what Back-End Developers do, the tools they use, and how to become one.
+Below, we’ll take a closer look at the back end, what Back-End Developers do, the tools they use, and how to become one.
+(Or if you’d rather jump into the back-end yourself, check out our courses on web development.)

 What goes into the back end?